opiethehokie/cloud.openshift.cartridge.wlp/README.md

 You can git push a Liberty server package.

-1. Add new zipped content and deploy it:
+1. Create the server package ZIP file and deploy it:

   a.
 Run: `wlp/bin/server package --include=usr`